Patient education: Atrial fibrillation (Beyond the Basics)

 Atrial fibrillation (also called AF or a-fib) is an abnormal rhythm of the heart.
 It is relatively common, affecting 2.3 million adults in the United States.
 Most people who develop atrial fibrillation are over 65 years of age.
-Atrial fibrillation is more frequent in men than women, and in whites than blacks.
+Atrial fibrillation is more frequent in men than women and in whites than blacks.

-There are two forms of this abnormal heart rhythm:
+There are two forms of atrial fibrillation:

 The purpose of this review is to describe the symptoms of atrial fibrillation, its risks, and to review current treatments.